dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/interact-with-dbt-cloud.md

 ---
-title: "Access dbt Explorer from dbt Cloud"
+title: "Access dbt Explorer from dbt Cloud features"
 sidebar_label: "Interact from dbt Cloud"
 description: "Learn where and how to directly access and interact with dbt Explorer from dbt Cloud features and products."
 ---